Dialogue Editors

 Michael Austin

-Michael Austin, who serves as chair of the Dialogue Board of Directors, is Executive Vice President for Academic Affairs and Provost at the University of Evansville in Evansville, Indiana.
+Michael Austin, who serves on the Dialogue Board of Directors, is Executive Vice President for Academic Affairs and Provost at Snow College in Ephraim, Utah.
 He received his BA and MA in English from Brigham Young University and his Ph.D from the University of California at Santa Barbara.
 He is the author or editor of eleven books, including the AML-Award winning Re-reading Job and the recent trade book, We Must Not Be Enemies: Restoring America’s Civic Tradition.

 Morris Thurston